Winter Soldier Investigation: Organizers

 After the organizers of the national hearings separated into two groups, they each developed their own events.
 The CCI advanced its plans for a December event in Washington, D.C., while the WSI's new organizers continued with the original plan to hold its hearings in Detroit.
 The Washington, DC, event would be called the National Veterans Inquiry.
 The Detroit event would be called the Winter Soldier Investigation.
 Seven of the 142 total participants would provide testimony at both events.

 The support of antiwar celebrities was considered crucial to generate both money and publicity.
 A series of benefit productions, Acting in Concert for Peace, were created and featured performances by Jane Fonda, Dick Gregory, Donald Sutherland and Barbara Dane.
 Two concerts by Crosby and Nash, as well as folk singer Phil Ochs, also raised funds.

 The WSI also relied on considerable support from the Detroit community.
-Dean Robb and Ernie Goodman solicited donations from their fellow local attorneys and several clergymen arranged housing for the witnesses.
+Dean A. Robb and Ernie Goodman solicited donations from their fellow local attorneys and several clergymen arranged housing for the witnesses.
 In the words of the Director of Missions for the Detroit Metropolitan Council of Churches, Dr. John B Forsyth, "It is important that the public realize that American atrocities in Vietnam are an every day [sic] occurrence."
 The Secretary-Treasurer for the United Auto Workers, Emil Mazey and Michigan Secretary of State Richard Austin also helped raise funds for the event.